+CPUC Staff commented that:

+The $100,000 threshold of incentive “ignores that measures can be aggregated across multiple “projects” that are actually a single activity carried out in phases or separate applications that act to avoid the limit.”

+“The reference to use Table 4 as guidance is flawed in that that table ignores many of the problems and unacceptable simplifications objected to by CPUC Staff in several meetings.”

 Task 2-1: Tier Levels

 Although Resolution E-4818 approved the three tier levels (renamed in this report as “low”, “medium”, and “full”), the T2WG acknowledged that POE requirements for a $5,000 should not be as rigorous at POE requirements for a $20,000 project and discussed whether the $25,000 incentive level was an appropriate cut-off between the low and medium tiers and whether there should be a lower threshold for very small projects.
 Although Resolution E-4818 accepted the tier levels defined in the T1WG Report, T2WG stakeholders agreed a well-reasoned proposal to modify the tier levels or propose a new tier level was appropriate for the T2WG report.

 CPUC staff proposed a “Tier 0” or “Very Low” rigor level or a change to existing thresholds to distinguish rigor requirements within the lowest tier, acknowledging that POE requirements should differ between $5,000 and $25,000 projects.
 Staff agreed during the T2WG process that it should provide a simplified proposal for how to handle these small projects.
+CPUC later clarified that “although the concept of a ‘very low’ tier has some merit, Commission staff cannot support an added level of complexity to an already complex set of requirements when little or no distinction has been made for the low and medium tiers except for the incentive levels defining those tiers.”
+CPUC offered that “this proposed added tier could either replace the ‘small business’ classification or somehow be better defined as to the intent so as to accomplish added participation rather than allowing current projects to be reclassified as accelerated replacement without meeting any meaningful POE requirements.”